doctrine-extensions/DoctrineExtensions/README.markdown

 will not change it`s title to "my title in ru".
 Nevertheless translations in ru_ru locale will be available to it.

-**Notice:** Using **Translatable** behavior on concurrent updates and inserts flush may result in exception.
-In that case try flushing only inserts and then updates.
-The test case is in unit tests;
+**Translatable** behavior now works on concurent update and insert flush nested together with **Sluggable** behavior.
+That means you can persist whatever you want and on flush everything magicaly will be created and updated..

 ## Sluggable